Xomega-Net/Xomega.Docs/docs/tutorial/3-details/10-context-selection.md

 Since the `credit card id` field references a separate `credit card` object, we need to set the `key` attribute to `reference`.
 Also, if we want to keep the `delete` action for the parent foreign key, instead of using the default *cascade* action, then we'll need to set it on the `sql:parent-foreign-key` element.
 :::

 At this point, we can delete the `person_credit_card.xom` file from the *Sales* folder, since there will be nothing useful left in it.

-Also, to rebuild the entity classes using the new structure, we will run a *Clean* command on the *EF Domain Objects* generator under the *Data Layer* folder, followed by the *Generate* command on that generator.
+Since the new `PersonCreditCard` entity will be now in the *Person* module rather than *Sales*, we need to rebuild the entity classes using the new structure.
+For that we will run a *Clean* command on the *EF Domain Objects* generator under the *Data Layer* folder, followed by the *Generate* command on that generator.

 ### Configuring credit card types